jhochwald/who_needs_wannacry_patches/README.md

 In general, there is no big difference to the [Gist](https://gist.github.com/jhochwald/666a0b51f2d13d62e63c9e4200168793) I published a few days ago.
 This is a compiled PowerShell Script, and I added the Report File creation.

+Even if all of your systems are patched, you should disable SMBv1 on all of them.
+Version 1 of the SMB implementation is 30 years old, slow and buggy!
+And there is no guarantee that with the hotfixes the existing security issues are all solved.
+There might be another attack, who knows!
+Trust me, SMBv1 is dangerous!!!

 ## Main Screen
 ![Main Screen](docs/Start_Screen.png)